 When compared to other Great Lakes states (Illinois, Indiana, Minnesota, New York, Ohio, Pennsylvania, and Wisconsin), Michigan's licensure requirements are similar.
-All seven of the other Great Lakes states have rules regulating the practice of architecture.
+All seven of the other Great Lakes states have rules regulating the practice of chiropractic, and all seven of the Great Lakes states have continuing education requirements.